SamChadri/movie_recc/README.md

 - This took wayyyyy to long.
 Longer than when I was just outputing logs
 - Now I meant to test the DB within the actual application, but the pcs calculation storage idea mmmmmm can't let that go and I didn't feel like waiting to test the whole thing.
 Plus there already some basic tests for the DB when loading regular data.
 - This could be helped with better hardware, might try that out later
+- Spell check for these README's would also be nice ( I'm not trying to look illiterate outchea